vuejs/vetur/docs/FAQ.md

 You can run the command `Vetur: Restart VLS (Vue Language Server)` to restart VLS.

-However, we'd appreciate it if you can file a [performance issue report with a profile](https://github.com/vuejs/vetur/blob/master/.github/PERF_ISSUE.md) to help us fix the issue.
+However, we'd appreciate it if you can file a [performance issue report with a profile](https://github.com/vuejs/vetur/blob/master/.github/PERF_ISSUE.md) to help us find the cause of the issue.